-Before we do that, here are some disclaimers about how this article was constructed:
+Before we get to that, here are a couple disclaimers about how this article was constructed:

 - To create a list like this, you have to consider both past production and what a given player is doing in the 2022 season as you attempt to quantify future value.